philipsens/monaco-xsd-code-completion/README.md

-# Manaco XSD Code Completion
+# Monaco XSD Code Completion

 This is a basic and low resource way to provide client-side code completion and other features for the Monaco-editor.
 The code completion is based on the XSD that is provided to the XsdManager.
 It is possible to use multiple XSD's, and namespaces.